If you are looking for an easy vegan pumpkin soup recipe, you have come to the right place!

 How To Substitute Canned Pumpkin For Fresh Roasted Pumpkin

-Yes, it is possible to substitute canned pumpkin for the roasted pumpkin.
+Yes, it is possible to substitute canned pumpkin for roasted pumpkin when making pumpkin soup vegan.

 This recipe calls for 1 pound of fresh pumpkin.
 You can simply use 16 ounces of canned pumpkin instead!

-If you use canned pumpkin to make the vegan pumpkin soup recipe, simply skip the roasting process and head straight to the part of the recipe where you combine the ingredients and make the soup!
+If you use canned pumpkin to make the recipe, simply skip the roasting process and head straight to the part of the recipe where you combine the ingredients and make the soup!

-How To Make Pumpkin Soup Without Coconut Milk
+How To Make Vegan Pumpkin Soup Without Coconut Milk

 I know a lot of you may be looking for a vegan pumpkin soup without coconut milk and that is okay!